- 2/3 c. brown rice flour

 Refrigerate the “flax eggs” at least 15 minutes before incorporating into the batter; more below.

 If coconut is included on someone’s list of allergens (it has just been classified in the “tree nut” category!) and you also still need dairy-free, you could use any melted fat, such as palm shortening, lard, or a healthy oil.

 Readers have also subbed unsweetened applesauce for the fat, although I’d try more pumpkin for a healthier result.

 Try reducing the sweetener, especially if you’re using home-pureed pumpkin or a nice sweet squash like buttercup or sunshine.
 To make up for the missing mass, add a bit more pumpkin puree.

 Many gluten-free flours are appropriate for this recipe; see below for more info.

 Additions: raisins, choppedor pecans, chocolate chips, sub 1/4 c. powder for 1/4 c. starch.
-One reader on the original recipe added a bit of cocoa powder to just part of the batter and swirled it on top of each muffin, finishing off with crumbled pecans and a dusting of cinnamon.
+One reader on the original recipe added a bit of to just part of the batter and swirled it on top of each muffin, finishing off with crumbled pecans and a dusting of cinnamon.